google/gapid/DEVDOC.md

 After adding the gofuse directory to your GOPATH, Go tools should work as expected.
 You can edit files under the newly populated gofuse directory.
-You should still compile under the original checkout directory of GAPID.
+You should still compile under the original AGI checkout directory.

 > Despite its name, the gofuse command does NOT use FUSE (filesystem in userspace).
 > It just creates directories and links to source files, including generated files.